Unity-Technologies/com.unity.probuilder/Documentation~/workflow-edit-tips.md

 ![Example of overly complex vertex geometry](images/Example_T-Junction.png)

-Notice the edge that splits only the top into two faces and does not continue into the front (the purple face).
+Note the edge that splits only the top into two faces and does not continue into the front (the purple face).
 ProBuilder created the vertices at either end of this edge during a [Connect Edges](Edge_Connect.md) action.

 To avoid this complexity, the [Insert Edge Loop](Edge_InsertLoop.md) action creates edges all the way around the object, so that there are no T-junctions.